juliusrueckin/masters-thesis/README.md

 2. `docker-compose build`
 3. `docker-compose up`
 4. Open jupyterlab link printed in terminal in a browser of your choice and start exploring the notebooks

-### Presentation of Thesis Results

-An extended presentation of the theoretical, algorithmical and experimental work carried out in this thesis can be found [over here.](https://docs.google.com/presentation/d/1pbK4_ac4LFXKli0opt8VTar8cc7b4QRxTLHrpihlT-k/edit?usp=sharing)